The Most Dispersed Subset of Random Points in $\mathbb{R}^d$

 For one of the very few available theoretical studies on quadratic Knapsack Problem with random instances, see \cite{randomQKP}.

 For large $N,M$ and in all dimensions $d \geq 1$, we compute the full distribution of the maximal dispersion in the sense of large deviations.
 From this distribution, all cumulants can be obtained, to leading order, by differentiation in the large-$N,M$ limit.
 As a consequence, the probabilities of rare events -- away from the typical Gaussian regime -- in which the maximal dispersion is anomalously larger or smaller than its expected value are characterised exactly for large $N,M$.
-Moreover, we find that the subset that maximises the dispersion is composed of individuals in the $d$-dimensional trait space lying outside a ball, whose radius can be determined explicitly.
+Moreover, we find that a subset whose dispersion is asymptotically close to the maximal one is composed of individuals in the $d$-dimensional trait space lying outside a ball, whose radius can be determined explicitly.
 Finally, the analytical results are in excellent agreement with numerical simulations for moderate instance sizes and with heuristic solutions for larger problems.